Space-Efficient Hierholzer: Eulerian Cycles in $\mathrm{O}(m)$ Time and $\mathrm{O}(n)$ Space: Analysis

 Now, as we have shown that a vertex $w \in T$ such that $d^+(w, \textsc{Green}) \geq 1$ and $d^+(w, \textsc{Red}) = 0$ exists, we can pick one arbitrarily and consider two distinct cases.
 If $w = v_0$, then the algorithm terminated at $v_0$ despite $d^+(v_0, \textsc{Green}) \geq 1$, which is impossible by the way the algorithm is defined.
-Finally, if $w \neq v_0$, then the algorithm backtracked via a \textsc{Red} outgoing edge (later marked \textsc{Dashed}) despite there being a \textsc{Green} outgoing edge to backtrack through, which contradicts the definition of the algorithm. \end{case} In either case, we reach a contradiction; therefore, no \textsc{Black} edges remain in the graph. \end{proof}
+Finally, if $w \neq v_0$, then the algorithm backtracked via a \textsc{Red} outgoing edge (later marked \textsc{Dashed}) despite there being a \textsc{Green} outgoing edge to backtrack through, which contradicts the definition of the algorithm.

+In either case, we reach a contradiction; therefore, no \textsc{Black} edges remain in the graph. \end{proof}

 The following corollary strictly follows from Case 2 of the proof of Lemma~\ref{c:no-blacks}.

 \begin{corollary} Upon termination of \textsc{Space-Efficient-Hierholzer}, all edges are \textsc{Dashed}. \end{corollary} \begin{proof} For the sake of contradiction, suppose that, at termination, the graph contains \textsc{Red} or \textsc{Green} edges; recall that it has been established in Lemma~\ref{c:no-blacks} that the graph cannot contain \textsc{Black} edges.
 Let $T$ be the trail of \textsc{Dashed} edges produced by the algorithm (Lemma~\ref{c:last-current}).
 Then, by the argument of Case 2 of the proof of Lemma~\ref{c:no-blacks}, there must exist some vertex $w \in T$ such that $d^+(w, \textsc{Green}) \geq 1$ and $d^+(w, \textsc{Red}) = 0$, which leads to contradicting the definition of the algorithm.
 Therefore, all edges are \textsc{Dashed} at termination. \end{proof}